 The HIKMICRO Pocket 2 infrared camera might be the new standard for home inspectors at my company.
 I reviewed the HIKMICRO B20 “pistol” style infrared camera a few months ago and said I’d follow up with a review of their new pocket camera as well.
-Selling for $599, this is a direct competitor to the FLIR C5 infrared camera.
+Selling for $599 on Amazon, this is a direct competitor to the FLIR C5 infrared camera.

 Size, shape, and feel

 The Pocket 2 is almost a clone of the FLIR C5.
 It’s about the same thickness, height, and length.

 The buttons are located in the same place, the tripod mounts are the same, and the lanyard straps are the same… to the untrained eye, it’s tough to tell these two cameras apart.
 It’s about the size of a phone, so it’ll easily slip into a pocket.
 It has a rubberized exterior, making it nice and grippy.
 It also has a decent LED light in front.